Robin Hood's Death: Plot

 In the "A" version of the Percy Folio, Robin Hood wishes to go to Churchlees to get himself bled (a common medieval medical practice).
-Will Scarlet is skeptical and offers Robin Hood a bodyguard of his best bowmen, saying that a "good yeoman" in the area is sure to quarrel with him: presumably Red Roger, also known as Roger of Doncaster.
+Will Scarlet is sceptical and offers Robin Hood a bodyguard of his best bowmen, saying that a "good yeoman" in the area is sure to quarrel with him: presumably Red Roger, also known as Roger of Doncaster.
 Robin refuses and takes only Little John with him.
 An old woman appears early on the journey, "banning" Robin Hood.
 Robin asks why she is doing so, but the manuscript breaks off for half a page.
 "Banning" is usually taken as "cursing" him, but may mean "lamenting"—predicting his death and weeping in advance.

 In the next surviving fragment, Robin Hood appears to be reassuring someone who has warned him he is going to his death.
 Robin is confident he will be fine, as the prioress is his cousin and he trusts her.
 The pair arrive at Churchlees Priory.
 Robin offers 20 pounds to the prioress (an immense sum), and she prepares her lancing knives.
 Robin's trust in her proves misplaced, as she treacherously lets out too much blood.
 Another half page is missing of the manuscript, but may have described her motive.
 In A Gest of Robyn Hode, she is established to be Red Roger's lover, although given Robin's outlaw activities, she may have also had her own reasons for a grudge with her cousin.
 More details on Red Roger and his cause for quarrel are also possibly in the missing section—had Robin or his family taken his property, land, or title?
 When the manuscript resumes, Red Roger has entered Robin's room, and stabs him with his sword while Robin is weak.
 Robin Hood claims some consolation, though, in that he mortally wounds Roger with a neck wound prior to his own demise.
 Robin asks Little John to perform the sacraments and last rites for him quickly to get right with God.
 Little John wishes to avenge him and set fire to Churchlees, but Robin forbids it, because he fears God will blame him if he hurts a widow at his own end.
 Robin does ask Little John to bear him to a grave, and for him to be lain with his sword at his head, his arrows at his feet, his yew bow at his side, and a measuring rod.